We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Jeans and Shorts

-Weather in any season is going to require both jeans (or casual pants) and shorts for men, women, and kids.
+Weather in any season requires jeans (or casual pants) and shorts for men, women, and kids.

 More Warmth in Late Fall, Winter, and Early Spring

-Again, simply pull things that are casual and comfortable from your wardrobe for sightseeing, beach, and dining out.
-Unless you are attending a special event, you will not need anything fancy.
+Again, simply pull casual and comfortable things from your wardrobe for sightseeing, beach, and dining out.
+Unless you attend a special event, you will not need anything fancy.

 Gear for the Sun, Beach, and Pools